freeCodeCamp/freeCodeCamp/docs/how-to-help-with-video-challenges.md

 Video challenges are a new type of challenge in the freeCodeCamp curriculum.

 A video challenge is a small section of a full-length video course on a particular topic.
 A video challenge page embeds a YouTube video.
 Each challenge page has a single multiple-choice question related to the video.
-A user must answer the question correctly before moving on the the next video challenge in the course.
+A user must answer the question correctly before moving on to the next video challenge in the course.

 The video challenge pages are created by members of the freeCodeCamp team.
 YouTube videos are also uploaded by members of the freeCodeCamp team.
 Many of the video challenges do not yet have questions associated with them.

-You can help by creating multiple choice questions related to video sections and adding the questions to the markdown files for the video challenges.
+You can help by creating multiple-choice questions related to video sections and adding the questions to the markdown files for the video challenges.

 ## Challenge Template